We Have the Best Product. We Just Can't Explain Why.

 The Feature Parity Trap

-The cybersecurity market is growing at 13.56% CAGR, and that growth is attracting massive competition.
-Every new entrant copies the messaging playbook of the market leaders: AI-powered, proactive, comprehensive, real-time.
+The cybersecurity market is growing fast: Gartner forecasts 15.1% spend growth in 2025 alone to reach $212 billion, and the broader worldwide cybersecurity market is projected to expand from $183.1 billion in 2024 to $273.6 billion by 2028 at a 10.5% CAGR (Gartner, 2024; VerticalIQ, 2026).
+That growth is attracting massive competition.
+Every new entrant copies the messaging playbook of the market leaders — Palo Alto Networks, CrowdStrike, Fortinet, Cloudflare, Zscaler — claiming to be AI-powered, proactive, comprehensive, and real-time (VerticalIQ, 2026).
 The result is a wall of noise where genuine technical advantages become invisible.

 Feature parity messaging is the enemy of differentiation.
 When a CISO evaluates five vendors and all five claim "AI-powered proactive threat detection," the decision defaults to brand recognition, price, or existing relationships — none of which favor growth-stage companies.